The Slepian model based independent interval approximation of persistency and zero-level excursion distributions: Conclusion

-The IIA method of obtaining the excursion distributions has been explored and both its benefits and its limitations have been determined.
-Several important questions have been posed, such as when the IIA framework is mathematically sound and whether there exist explicit expressions of the approximated exceedance distribution.
-By introducing the clipped Slepian process and matching its expected value function with that of the switching process, the validity of the IIA framework is shown for a large class of covariance functions, for which there exists an explicit representation of the approximated excursion distribution.
-This explicit representation allows for additional ways to estimate persistency coefficients by using Mote Carlo methods.
+The IIA method of obtaining the excursion distributions has been explored, and its benefits and limitations have been determined.
+Several important questions have been posed, such as when the IIA framework is mathematically sound and whether explicit expressions of the approximated excursion distribution exist.
+By introducing the clipped Slepian process and matching its expected value function with that of the switch process, the validity of the IIA framework is shown for a large class of covariance functions.
+For this class, an explicit representation of the approximated excursion distribution exists.
+This representation allows additional ways to estimate persistency coefficients using Mote Carlo methods.
 A natural extension of this approach to non-zero level crossings will be investigated in the future.